awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/spot_resilience.md

 1. When the CloudFormation deployment completes (under 2 minutes), open the [AWS Lambda console] (https://console.aws.amazon.com/lambda/home) and click on the newly deployed Function name.\
 1. Feel free to examine the code in the Inline code editor.\

+Now our infrastructure is ready to respond to Spot Interruptions.
 We can't simulate a real EC2 Spot Interruption, but we can invoke the Lambda Function passing a mocked up CloudWatch event for an EC2 Spot Instance Interruption Warning, and see the result.\

 1. In the top right corner, click the dropdown menu **Select a test event** -> **Configure test events**\
 1. With **Create a new test event** selected, provide an Event name (i.e TestSpotInterruption)\